 It is the little remnant of faithful Israel who are depicted as rejoicing in the Lord because the time is coming when their promised Messiah will come and 'tabernacle' among His people and will lead God’s covenant nation in joyful praises to the Lord.

-At His first advent, the Lord Jesus came as the promised Messiah and was able to announce in the synagogue at Nazareth. "today is this prophecy fulfilled in your ears".
-At His first coming He came to bring the hope of salvation to His people.. and proclaim liberty to those enslaved by sin.
-He came to in fulfilment of many prophetic writings - He to proclaimed the acceptable day of the Lord.
+At His first advent, the Lord Jesus came as the promised Messiah and was able to announce in the synagogue at Nazareth, "today is this prophecy fulfilled in your ears."
+At His First Coming, He came to bring the hope of salvation to His people... and proclaim liberty to those enslaved by sin.
+He came to in fulfilment of many prophetic writings - He came to proclaim the acceptable day of the Lord.

-And like Israel.. we who have already been saved by grace through faith in their Messiah rejoice today, for we too have been dressed in His heavenly mantle of salvation and we too have been draped in His royal robe of righteousness.
-We also greatly rejoice in the Lord our God and how our soul delights in the God of our salvation - Who has blessed us in the heavenly realms with every spiritual blessing in Christ - for He chose us in Him before the creation of the world, to be holy and blameless in His sight
+And like Israel, we who have already been saved by grace through faith in the Messiah rejoice today, for we too have been dressed in His heavenly mantle of salvation and we too have been draped in His royal robe of righteousness.
+We also greatly rejoice in the Lord our God and how our soul delights in the God of our salvation Who has blessed us in the heavenly realms with every spiritual blessing in Christ - for He chose us in Him before the creation of the world, to be holy and blameless in His sight.

-Dear Lord Jesus, thank You for Your many gifts of pardon, peace and purity – of faith, hope and love.
-But above all we bless and thank You in Jesus name, for the greatest of all gifts, in the person of Your dearly beloved Son, Who died to redeem us with His precious blood, and Who lives forever within our hearts.
+Dear Lord Jesus, thank You for Your many gifts of pardon, peace, and purity, of faith, hope, and love.
+But above all, I bless and thank You, in Jesus' name, for the greatest of all gifts in the person of Your dearly beloved Son, Who died to redeem me with His precious blood and Who lives forever within my heart.
 AMEN.